-- Parents will be provided timely information about upcoming meetings and parental involvement opportunities.
-These flexible meetings will be offered at various times convenient to our families.
-Sec 1118 (c) (2), Sec 1118 (c) (4)(A)
+Parents will be provided timely information about upcoming meetings and parental involvement opportunities.
+These flexible meetings will be offered at various times convenient to our families and will include virtual options.
+Sec 1118 (c) (2), Sec 1118 (c) (4) (A)

-- Classroom teachers will communicate with parents regarding upcoming educational events, academic and behavioral progress, class expectations, homework, and classroom activities through the following:
+Classroom teachers will communicate with parents regarding upcoming educational events, academic and behavioral progress, class expectations, homework, and classroom activities through the following:

-- o Newsletters

-- o Email

-- Classroom Websites

-- Weekly Folders

-- o Conferences/Meetings

-- Phone Calls

-- o Progress Reports/Report Cards

-- Missing Assignment Report

-- PowerSchool Parent Portal
+Newsletters Email Classroom Websites Weekly Folders Conferences/Meetings virtual and/or in person Phone Calls Progress Reports/Report Cards Missing Assignment Report PowerSchool Parent Portal